Are you a court bailiff? Your duties are described in the Bailiffs Act (Gerechtsdeurwaarderswet) and you must fulfil several requirements.

 If you want to become a court bailiff, among others you must have:

 - the Dutch nationality, the nationality of an EEA country or the Swiss nationality.
 Note that your command of the Dutch language must be sufficient to perform your duties

-- completed an acknowledged apprentice bailiff programme
+- completed an acknowledged apprentice bailiff education programme (in Dutch)

 - at least 2 years working experience as a deputy bailiff.
-This includes your internship period
+This includes your 1 year internship period

 Taking the oath

 Have you been appointed as a court bailiff?
 Then you must take the oath before the court in the district where you are located (in Dutch), within 2 months.
 Deputy court bailiffs that are appointed for the first time must take the oath as soon as possible after their appointment.

 Court bailiffs must comply with rules for conduct and professional rules for judicial officers.
 These standards for quality are determined by the KBvG and are established in a regulation (in Dutch).
 These rules concern for instance:

 - human resources policy